seng438-winter-2022/seng438-a3-Hesham-E/Assignment3-ReportTemplate.md

 # 1 Introduction

 This lab covered unit testing once again.
-However this time, the lab focuses more onto White-Box testing.
+However this time, the lab focuses more on White-Box testing.
 The objective of this lab is to introduce us to the concepts of determining the adequecy of White-Box test suite based on its covergae.
 This type of testing uses control-flow coverage criteria.
 Three coverage types were looked into: Statement, Branch, Method.
 The unit testing was done with JUnit in Eclipse using Eclemma.

-Going into this lab, the group no previous knowledge or experience on White-Box testing beyond what was already taught in lectures and through class examples.
+Going into this lab, the group had no previous knowledge or experience on White-Box testing beyond what was already taught in lectures and through class examples.
 After this lab assignment, we have gained knowledge about the tools and the testing metrics used in White-Box testing.

 # 2 Manual data-flow coverage calculations for X and Y methods